Brooks Foster

-High school
+Early life

 Foster attended Boiling Springs High School in South Carolina.
 He caught 56 passes for 759 yards and seven touchdowns as a senior and caught 35 passes for 500 yards and scored eight touchdowns as a junior.

 College career

 While redshirting on the Tar Heels football team during his freshman year in 2004–05, Foster walked on to the men's basketball team at North Carolina.
-As such, he was a member of the 2005 national championship team that gave Coach Roy Williams his first ring.
+As such, he was a member of the 2005 national championship team that gave coach Roy Williams his first ring.